orey/papers/docs/articles/about-plm.md

-# What is a PLM?
+# PLM and graph data

 ![gears](../images/engrenages.jpg)

-This article is intended to be a description of the basic functions a PLM is supposed to provide, and of the basic logic a PLM is supposed to implement.
-As the industry is beginning to look towards IT a bit more seriously that what was done in the last decades, it may be important for IT people inside and outside the industry:
+This article aims to describe the main core functions of a PLM by taking the perspective of graph data.

+As the industry is beginning to look towards IT a bit more seriously that what was done in the last decades, it may be important for IT people inside and outside the industry to understand the basics of a PLM.
+This can lead to points of comparison with other kinds of IT systems that are met frequently outside of the industry (in the so-called "tertiary" sector).
-* To understand what the PLM is all about;
-* To have some perspective about the reasons why things are as they are;
-* To have points of comparison with other kinds of IT systems that are met frequently outside of the industry (in the so-called "tertiary" sector).

-I hope this article will manage to bring some light on those points.

-## The PLM, the elementary parts and the assemblies
+## What is a PLM system?

 PLM means Product Lifecycle Management.
 This acronym generally describe systems that are used to manage the lifecycle of a manufacturing product (we will come back on the lifecycle notion).